Skip to main contentSkip to navigationSkip to search

 Remuneration to Board members

-Board members in Kinnevik, elected at General Meetings, may in certain cases receive compensation for services performed within their respective areas of expertise, outside of their Board duties in Kinnevik.
-Compensation for such services shall be paid on market terms and be approved by the Board.
+Members of Kinnevik's Board elected at General Meetings may in certain cases receive compensation for servicesperformed within their respective areas of expertise, outside of their Board duties in Kinnevik.
+Compensation for suchservices shall be paid on market terms, be approved by the Board and disclosed.

 The decision-making process to determine, review and implement the guidelines